 Certain research and storage facilities

 Your maximum Section 179 deduction can't be more than the taxable income you get from the active conduct of the trade or business.
 So, you must carry forward any excess Section 179 deduction.
 You'll do this until there's sufficient business income to allow the Section 179 deduction.

 You might also be subject to the income limitation and have both types of expenses.
-If so, the current year deduction is allocated pro rata between each expense.
+If so, the 2012 deduction is allocated pro rata between each expense.

 Increased Depreciation Deduction

 Businesses located in these areas might qualify for an increased depreciation deduction:

 Enterprise zone placed in service before Jan.
 1, 2012